-Setting up and operating different machines, running and monitoring the output of machine tools, a highly automated manufacturing cell or process.
-E.g. Injection moulding machine, stamping press, CNC machine centres, automated welding machines, tablet manufacturing or automated packaging machines.
+- Setting up and operating production lines or different machines, running and monitoring the output of machine tools, a highly automated manufacturing cell or process.
+E.g. Injection moulding machines, 3D printers, stamping presses, CNC machine centres, CNC lathes, EDMs (electrical discharge machines), automated welding machines, transfer machines, transfer lines, tablet manufacturing or automated packaging machines.

-Keep equipment in good working order by performing regular inspection, cleaning, servicing along with routine and preventative maintenance to make sure the machine or process never breaks down.
+- Keep equipment in good working order by performing regular inspections, cleaning, and servicing along with routine and preventative maintenance to make sure the machine or process never breaks down.

-Keep maintenance logs for all of the machines or process they oversee, which requires proficiency in word processing and spreadsheet software.
+- Keep maintenance logs for all of the machines or processes they oversee, which requires proficiency in word processing and spreadsheet software.

-Follow strict internal protocols and Standard Operating Procedures (SOPs) as well as following current Good Manufacturing Practices (cGMP) when working the pharmaceutical and medical device manufacturing industry.
+- Follow strict internal protocols and Standard Operating Procedures (SOPs) as well as following current Good Manufacturing Practices (cGMP) when working in the pharmaceutical and medical device manufacturing industry.